Skip to content

 As organizations compete for early career talent, college students and recent graduates with disabilities remain one of the most overlooked talent pools.
 Many employers are eager to hire this emerging workforce but struggle to build meaningful campus connections, create accessible recruiting experiences, and retain new hires once they join the organization.

-Drawing on insights from NOD research, this session explores practical strategies for strengthening disability-inclusive campus recruiting, building partnerships with colleges and universities, and creating workplace cultures where early career talent can thrive.
+Drawing on insights from NOD research, this session explores practical strategies for strengthening disability-inclusive recruiting and creating workplace cultures where early career talent can thrive.

 SESSION FOCUS WILL EXPLORE: